adam-r-kowalski/atom/README.md

 ## Community

-Goat is open-source and community-driven.
+Orca is open-source and community-driven.
 We welcome contributions of any kind: code, documentation, design, etc.
-Join our community and help us make Goat the best language for machine learning and high-performance computing!
+Join our community and help us make Orca the best language for machine learning and high-performance computing!